fcanas/OHMKit/README.md

 @end
 ```

 Map `user_name` from your web service to `userName` in your Objective-C models.
 Map a dictionary of numbers to a `UIColor`.
-Or hydrate a whole hierarchical JSON response, including arrays, dictionaries, and arbitrarily deep heirarchies of real Objective-C objects ... with a single line of code.
+Or hydrate a whole hierarchical JSON response, including arrays, dictionaries, and arbitrarily deep hierarchies of real Objective-C objects ... with a single line of code.

 ## Why?